1 9 5 1 (UK)

 The broadcast was not recorded but proved so popular that it was re-staged later in four one-hour episodes at 5.00 pm between 10 July and 31 July 1951 with the same cast (except for the role of Perks which was recast).

 It would be impossible to tell this tale of trains and the great outdoors without some location filming and some outdoor work did indeed take place for the original version.
+The young actors froze in their cotton clothes during the winter shoot (the series was shot over the winter of 1950/1951).
 The film inserts were retained and used again for the later re-staging.

 Although no evidence remains, it’s likely this was a very literal re-telling of the story as the episode titles are all taken directly from the novel’s chapter titles.